colinl/node-red-guaranteed-delivery/README.md

 In use, feed messages to be delivered into the node.
 Connect the output to the nodes that deliver it (to an email node for example).
 Then arrange for an OK message to be fed back into the node when the send succeeds, or a FAIL message to be fed back if the send fails.
 See below for how to build OK/FAIL messages.

 ### Installing
-Gereally the node should be installed using Manage Palette and searching for @colinl/node-red-guaranteed-delivery.
+Generally the node should be installed using Manage Palette and searching for @colinl/node-red-guaranteed-delivery.
 Alternatively it may be installed from the node-red user directory (usually ~/.node-red) using
 `npm install @colinl/node-red-guaranteed-delivery`

 ### Configuration